Skip to Content

 How many years an action has occurred

-Again, think of “an” as a unit of time.
-Use “an” when talking about how long you’ve been doing something, how long it’s been since an event occurred or when you will do something in the future.
-For example:
+Again, think of an as a unit of time.
+Use an when talking about how long you’ve been doing something, how long it’s been since an event occurred or when you will do something in the future.
+Using année for this example sentences would sound very awkward to the French ear.

 On habite ici depuis trois ans.